sapegin/washingcode-book/manuscript/book.md

 This makes the module harder to understand and harder to change: to do a change in any of the responsibilities you need to read and modify more code.
 This makes it harder and slower to iterate on both, business logic and design.

 Extraction of a generic table as a separate module solves this problem.
-Now if you need to add another column to a table, you only need to understand and modify one of the two modules.
+Now to add another column to a table, you only need to understand and modify one of the two modules.
 You don’t need to know anything about the generic table module, except its public API.

 This also makes code easier to delete when the requirements change.
 (TODO: why?)